grynzy/MLCCYageoNCKU/MLCCYageoNCKU/02Materials_Method/nakamura2020effect.md

 	- removal rate of 98.8% after treated with  superheated steam at 800 C with 5 kg/h
 No cracking occurred in alumina molded bodies obtained by debinding in superheated steam

+# Question
+1. This data just concerned on the alumina molded bodies, not as a whole structure of MLCC which also consists of dielectric ceramics
+2.